AbdoWise-z/Paimon-No-Way-Home/readme.md

 ### Built With

-This project was burly built using C++/C, we used libraries such as
+This project was purely built using C++/C, we used libraries such as
 * ImGui: For UI Rendering
 * irrKlang: as a sound Engine
 * Glad